 - Straws: Needed to inhale the smoke.
 Look for a vinegar smell.

-Spoons are often used to “cook” heroin for smoking.
+Spoons are often used to “cook” heroin for injection.
 Bent, burnt, and missing spoons or q-tips without cotton are common signs of intravenous heroin use.

 Heroin is often smoked off of tinfoil.
 For this reason, burnt pieces of foil are signs of use.
 Red flags also include burnt straws and pens.